Dyalog/HMon/docs/HMON.md

 ["PollFacts",{"Facts":[1,"Workspace"],"Interval":750}]
 ```

-If a UID is specified it will appear in every message that it sent.
+If a UID is specified it will appear in every message that is sent.

 Messages will continue at the requested frequency until either a new
 request is made (which will supersede any already established) or a